ubihazard/probook-4x30s/README.md

 cp com.apple.AppleMultitouchTrackpad.plist ~/Library/Preferences/
 ```

-*A reboot is required to make it work.*
+*Rebooting is required to make it work.
+(Assuming you also didn‘t make any mistakes while editing the file.)*

 A pre-made trackpad configuration file with tap to click is [provided](/Library/Preferences/com.apple.AppleMultitouchTrackpad.plist "Trackpad config") and should suit most users well.
 Copy it to `~/Library/Preferences` replacing the original.